-This article shares basics of Docker and deployment details of Docker with asp.net Core.
-You will find how experts of .Net Development Company use Docker for asp.net core deployment in this article.
+This article shares the basics of Docker and the deployment details of Docker with ASP.NET Core.
+You will find how experts of .Net Development Company use Docker for ASP.NET core deployment in this article.
 Read it thoroughly and find what professionals want you to know about Docker software and its deployment.

 WHAT IS DOCKER ?

-Docker refers to a software that helps in creating an image that looks like a virtual machine template and then execute that image instance in a container.
+Docker refers to software that helps in creating an image that looks like a virtual machine template and then executes that image instance in a container.

-Docker Hub refers to the large repository of images maintained by the Docker.
-It cab be used as starting points for images.
-Simply install the Docker, select an image and then run its instance in container.
+Docker Hub refers to the large repository of images maintained by Docker.
+It can be used as starting points for images.
+Simply install the Docker, select an image and then run its instance in the container.

 Asp.Net Core Deployment with Docker Hub

-Consider an Asp.net project (an open source project) which monitors the Docker server activity.
+Consider an Asp.net project (an open-source project) that monitors the Docker server activity.
 Since it is required to run the Docker dash in a container, the project needs to be delivered on Docker Hub as a Docker image.
 The main requirement is to automate the process of deployment such that the app is tested, build and released on each commit.

 Docker Hub makes it possible to make images automatically from a repository of GitHub as long as a Dockerfile is there in the repo.
 It is possible to build an Asp.Net app inside the Docker container.

-The main issue is that the onbuild image of dotnet is quite large of around 500MB.
-A different image is available for deployment purpose that contains the .Net core (including the libraries and the runtime) and it can run the portable dotnet applications.
-It would be needed to compile the code in order to use the runtime image and the output of the compiled code is copied in the image.
+The main issue is that the onbuild image of dotnet is quite large at around 500MB.
+A different image is available for deployment purposes that contains the .Net core (including the libraries and the runtime) and it can run the portable dotnet applications.
+It would be needed to compile the code to use the runtime image and the output of the compiled code is copied in the image.

-In order to compile the Asp.Net app outside the container, it is required to use a build server.
+To compile the Asp.Net app outside the container, it is required to use a build server.
 AppVeyor build server can be used for this purpose.
-It can easily test, build and deploy the .Net apps and it has a subscription plan that is free for open source projects.
+It can easily test, build and deploy the .Net apps and it has a subscription plan that is free for open-source projects.
 However, it is possible to push only the .Net code with AppVeyor and not the docker image.
 The available solution is to use AppVeyor to get the build artifacts and then use GitHub on another branch using the git push of AppVeyor.

 Following is the pipeline for Asp.Net Core continuous deployment: